 You can find it here: 4 Reasons to Say Yes to Your Children

-The number one thing that has helped me to parent Sophia is learning about energy profiling.
+The number one thing that has helped me to parent my strong willed child is learning about energy profiling.
 Strong-willed kids tend to be Type 3s and by learning about these energy types I have learned to better deal with her in a positive way.

 You can learn more about energy profiling here: Free Energy Profiling Course